Campbelli Dwarf Hamster Information

 Ground cover for the Campbelli Dwarf Hamster

-hamsterscaping for Russian Dwarf hamsters
+hamster caping for Russian Dwarf Hamsters

 Sand bath for Campbelli Dwarf Hamsters

-Campbelli Dwarf Hamsters are nest builders
+Campbelli Dwarf hamsters are nest builders

 Campbelli Dwarf Hamster food

 Campbelli Dwarf hamsters are granivores (seed eaters).
-The diet of Campbelli Dwarf Hamsters consists mainly of seeds and a small amount of vegetable food in the form of herbs , but also animal proteins .
+The diet of Campbelli Dwarf hamsters consists mainly of seeds and a small amount of vegetable food in the form of herbs , but also animal proteins .
 Campbelli Dwarf hamsters catch small insects in the wild, so it is good if their diet also contains animal proteins.

-Dental formula: 1013/1013 (Incisor ratio at the top - bottom = 1 : 2-3) Incisors keep growing
+Dental formula: 1013/1013 (Ratio of incisors at the top - bottom = 1: 2-3) Incisors continue to grow

-Gnawing material for Campbelli Dwarf Hamsters
+Gnawing material for Campbelli Dwarf hamsters

-Dental problems in Campbelli Dwarf Hamsters
+Dental problems in Campbelli Dwarf hamsters

 Reproduction of the Campbelli Dwarf Hamster

 The difference between males and females can be seen in the distance between the genital opening and the anus.
-This distance is greater in a male than in a female.
+This distance is greater for a male than for a female.

 Sexual maturity : from 4 weeks